aleen42/PersonalWiki/Programming/JavaScript/Framework/react/add_on/animation/animation.md

 {%endace%}

 You may notice that animation durations need to be specified in both the CSS and the render.
 That's to tell React **when to remove the animation classes from the element** and **when to remove element from the DOM**.

+#### Animate Initial Mounting

+`ReactCSSTranitionGroup` has provided an optional prop `transitionAppear`, to add an extra transition phase at the intial mount of the component.